Basis-Theory/basistheory-go/docs/Application.md

 `func (o *Application) UnsetModifiedAt()`

 UnsetModifiedAt ensures that no value is present for ModifiedAt, not even an explicit nil
-### GetCanCreateExpiringApplications

-`func (o *Application) GetCanCreateExpiringApplications() bool`

-GetCanCreateExpiringApplications returns the CanCreateExpiringApplications field if non-nil, zero value otherwise.

-### GetCanCreateExpiringApplicationsOk

-`func (o *Application) GetCanCreateExpiringApplicationsOk() (*bool, bool)`

-GetCanCreateExpiringApplicationsOk returns a tuple with the CanCreateExpiringApplications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCanCreateExpiringApplications

-`func (o *Application) SetCanCreateExpiringApplications(v bool)`

-SetCanCreateExpiringApplications sets CanCreateExpiringApplications field to given value.

-### HasCanCreateExpiringApplications

-`func (o *Application) HasCanCreateExpiringApplications() bool`

-HasCanCreateExpiringApplications returns a boolean if a field has been set.

-### SetCanCreateExpiringApplicationsNil

-`func (o *Application) SetCanCreateExpiringApplicationsNil(b bool)`

- SetCanCreateExpiringApplicationsNil sets the value for CanCreateExpiringApplications to be an explicit nil

-### UnsetCanCreateExpiringApplications
-`func (o *Application) UnsetCanCreateExpiringApplications()`

-UnsetCanCreateExpiringApplications ensures that no value is present for CanCreateExpiringApplications, not even an explicit nil
 ### GetExpiresAt

 `func (o *Application) GetExpiresAt() time.Time`